Anesthesiology Services

 Monitored Anesthesia Care

-During Monitored Anesthesia Care, the anesthesiologist may administer medications to make you drowsy and relieve pain during surgery.
-These medications supplement the local anesthetic injections administered either by the anesthesiologist or surgeon.
+During Monitored Anesthesia Care, the anesthesia team may administer medications to make you drowsy and relieve pain during surgery.
+These medications supplement the local anesthetic injections administered either by the anesthesia team or surgeon.

-While you are sedated, the anesthesiologist will monitor you throughout the procedure.
+While you are sedated, a member of the anesthesia team will monitor you throughout the procedure.
 Patients may be awake or aware during the procedure with this type of technique.